 How To Make Mozzarella Cheese Via Noreen's Kitchen

-As the mixture starts to harden, this can be stretched by hand (like dough) and shaped into balls.
+As the mixture starts to harden, this can be stretched by hand (like dough) and shaped into balls or you can even slice the cheese into different pieces with a cheese slicer.
 With its mild flavor and creamy texture, it can be eaten as is (but it tastes better when seasoned with salt and pepper and drizzled with olive oil).
 Mozzarella cheese is also a popular ingredient in sandwiches and as pizza toppings.

 Parmesan cheese is made from cow’s milk.
 This type of cheese needs to be aged anywhere from 12 to 36 months.
 As a hard type of cheese, it’s dry and crumbly in appearance.
 The taste, on the other hand, is salty and nutty.
 This is another versatile type of cheese and can be used in soups, pasta recipes, and salads.

 Made from cow’s milk, Queso Blanco is a soft and creamy type of cheese.
 It’s mildly sweet and salty in taste, which makes it a stand-alone cheese.
 This ingredient can be used in cheesecakes, grilled sandwiches, soups, salads, and dips.

 Ricotta cheese is a whey cheese that can be made from cow’s milk, goat’s milk, or sheep’s milk.
 The Cheese is creamy white in appearance, while the taste is somewhat sweet.
 The characteristics of this cheese make it suitable for pasta recipes and desserts.
 Click here to find out more ricotta cheese substitute.

 Made from sheep’s milk and aged for at least 5 months, Roquefort cheese takes on the form of a hardened paste (almost flakey).
 With its sweet, nutty flavor, this can be eaten as is or mixed with nuts and honey.